NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The D2EP.log file contains a detailed log of the translation process.
 The D2E\_TEMP.txt file contains an intermediate version of the log file.
 Both of these files are created in the same directory as the DOE2Translator program and can usually be deleted.

 Since DOE-2.1e and EnergyPlus share a common macro language, many macro features are passed to the EnergyPlus file unchanged, including \#\#set1, \#\#if, \#\#def and other macro commands.
-References to macro variables (i.e., “var[]”) and expressions (i.e., “ \#[x[] + 1]”) are usually passed through to the resulting EneryPlus IMF unless the DOE2Translator needs to understand that field during the translation process.
+References to macro variables (i.e., "var[]") and expressions (i.e., " \#[x[] + 1]") are usually passed through to the resulting EneryPlus IMF unless the DOE2Translator needs to understand that field during the translation process.
 The DOE2Translator does not evaluate macro expressions and if it needs to understand a field value and a macro is present instead will use a default value for the field instead.
 Most fields do not need to be understood by the translator and are directly passed through to the IMF file unchanged.

 Files that are included with the \#\#include are not translated automatically and would each need to be run through the DOE2Translator.
 If the included file does not have the INP extension it would need to be changed prior to the translation.
 In addition, the user would need to edit the \#\#include commands to use the IMF extension instead of the INP extension.